hackathon-winners/datatour_hackathon/README.md

 ## TODO's

-Currently the Vapor Swift backend is not compiling a x86-64 docker image.
-This has to solved or the image has to be hosted on some arm64 hoster but e.g. Google cloud run only supports linug/amd64.
+Currently the Vapor Swift backend is ~~not~~ compiling a `x86-64` docker image.
+This has to solved or the image has to be hosted on some `arm64` hoster but e.g. Google cloud run only supports `linux/amd64` witch is `x86-64`.

-This solved we can use the API also to provide more dynamic (random) / tour of the day informations and also persist the used ones in postgresql db.
+This solved, we could now use the API also to provide more dynamic (random) / tour of the day informations and also persist the used ones in postgresql db.

 Before building the backend copy the Tour_de.json to `/Resources`. (>100MB -> git lfs)

 ### Docker

-The docker container can be build with:
+The docker container can be build with: (inside folder `vapor_backend`)

 `docker compose build`

 or multi architecture:

-`vapor_backend % docker buildx build --platform linux/amd64 --push -t eu.gcr.io/tourdata/tourdata .`
+`docker buildx build --platform linux/amd64 --push -t eu.gcr.io/tourdata/tourdata .`

 [info](https://www.docker.com/blog/multi-platform-docker-builds/)